ExpediaGroup/beekeeper/README.md

 If the table is partitioned the cleanup delay will also apply to each partition that is added to the table.
 The table will only be dropped when there are no remaining partitions.

-To see whether a table has been configured to use the TTL feature, the `beekeeper-api` metadata endpoint can be used to check if a table has been successfully registered in the Beekeeper database, and also be able to see when it is going to be deleted.
+To see whether a table has been configured to use the TTL feature, the `beekeeper-api` metadata endpoint can be used to check if a table has been successfully registered in the Beekeeper database and see when it is going to be deleted.
 More information in the [Beekeeper API](#Beekeeper-API) section.

 ### End-to-end lifecycle example
 1. A Hive table is configured with the TTL parameter `beekeeper.remove.expired.data=true` (see [Hive table configuration](#hive-table-configuration) for more details).